 A curler who has paid league dues or similar registration fees to a Curling Alberta affiliated curling club, curling centre, curling association or equivalent, within which is included a membership fee or an inferred membership privilege in such curling club, curling centre, curling association or equivalent.

-Athletes must also meet the minimum age of 11 years old at the start of the Games to be eligible for competition.
 For Alberta Games Eligibility Policy information please visit www.albertawintergames.ca.

 Coaches/Chaperones